 Hypermobility is an impairment of collagen in connective tissue, so it doesn’t just affect joints.
-Ehlers Danlos Syndrome (or Joint Hypermobility Syndrome) is the name of the condition where hypermobility results in health issues.
+Ehlers Danlos Syndrome Hypermobile Type (or Hypermobility Syndrome) is the name of the condition where hypermobility results in health issues.

 It is not rare, it is just rarely diagnosed.

-One of the global specialists in Ehlers Danlos Syndrome, Dr Alan Pocinki, has a great video on how Ehlers Danlos can manifest itself.
+One of the global specialists in Ehlers Danlos Syndrome (EDS), Dr Alan Pocinki, has a great video on how EDS can manifest itself.
 So if you could do some wacky stuff with your joints as a kid (and maybe still can!) and are now suffering from joint/muscle pain, lots of fatigue, fluttering chest sensations, breathlessness or have been told you “just have anxiety” then please also take some time to read and listen to what’s in this post – “Pushing through Fatigue“.

 Many people go through frustrating and plain wrong diagnoses before they get diagnosed with Ehlers Danlos Syndrome (I was one of them).